moment/luxon/docs/moment.md

 1. Luxon centralizes its "setters", like `dateTime.set({year: 2016, month: 4})` instead of `dateTime.year(2016).month(4)` like in Moment.
 1. Luxon's Durations are a separate top-level class.
 1. Arguments to Luxon's methods are not automatically coerced into Luxon instances.
 E.g. `m.diff('2017-04-01')` would be `dt.diff(DateTime.fromISO('2017-04-01'))`.

-## Major functional differences

-1. Months in Luxon are 1-indexed instead of 0-indexed like in Moment and the native Date type.
-1. Localizations and time zones are implemented by the native Intl API (or a polyfill of it), instead of by the library itself.
-1. Luxon has both a Duration type and an Interval type.
-The Interval type is like Twix.
-1. Luxon lacks the relative time features of Moment and will until the required [facilities]((https://github.com/tc39/proposal-intl-relative-time) are provided by the browser.

 ## DateTime method equivalence

 Here's a rough mapping of DateTime methods in Moment to ones in Luxon.
 I haven't comprehensively documented stuff that's in Luxon but not in Moment, just a few odds and ends that seemed obvious for inclusion; there are more.
 I've probably missed a few things too.